-Non invasive prenatal testing or NIPT can provide valuable information about your baby’s health, especially if you have reason to believe there is a higher chance of chromosomal abnormalities.
+Non invasive prenatal testing or NIPT can provide valuable information about your baby’s health, especially if you have reason to believe there is a higher chance of chromosomal conditions.
 However, it can be confusing to see that there are different types of NIPT.

 Why Your Choice of NIPT Matters